Alternative Dispute Resolution (ADR)

 If one of the parties has sought to deliberately mislead us on a matter relating to the existence or non-existence of one of the grounds for refusing to deal with the dispute, we retain the right to immediately refuse to deal with the dispute any further, even after the three-week deadline has passed.

-When we make a decision we take into account:
+When we make a decision, we consider:

 – both sides of the story;